matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 Data that is used during tracking but is expensive to compute/query should be cached to keep tracking efficient.
-One example of such data are options that are stored in the piwik_option table.
+One example of such data are options that are stored in the option table.
 Querying data for each tracking request means an extra unnecessary database query for each visitor action.
 Using a cache solves this problem.